Seoul - Busan - Busan Coast - Gyeongju - Andong - Yeosu - Jeonju - Suwon - Seoul

 Day 10: JEONJU – SEOUL

 Breakfast at the hotel.
-Excursion to downtown Jeonju, a city that enchants with its traditional architecture and cuisine.
+Departure for downtown Jeonju, a city that enchants with its traditional architecture and cuisine.
 Visit to Jeonju Hanok Village, where we'll stroll through this beautiful village of Hanok houses, one of the best-preserved in Korea, where history and daily life intertwine in every alley.
 We'll participate in a Korean cooking class, a true culinary experience.
 We'll learn to prepare authentic bibimbap, Jeonju's most iconic dish, and, of course, enjoy it for lunch.
-After lunch, visit Jeondong Cathedral, in the heart of the Hanok Village.
-This Western-style church adds a fascinating contrast to the traditional landscape.
+Afterward, visit Jeondong Cathedral in the heart of the Hanok Village, a church built in a Western style that adds a fascinating contrast to the traditional landscape.
 We conclude the excursion at Gyeonggijeon Shrine, known for housing the portrait of the founding king of the Joseon Dynasty.
 This shrine is one of the city's most important sites, surrounded by gardens and tranquility.
 Transfer to Seoul by bus.
-Arrival at the hotel and check-in.
-Rest of the afternoon at leisure.
-Accommodation.
+Arrival at the hotel and the rest of the afternoon at leisure.
+Overnight stay.

 What will you see today?